Plondone/qPCR/README.md

 ### Rmarkdown examples

-Example analyses were made with [Rmarkdown](http://rmarkdown.rstudio.com/), this is a very neat tool for reporting and makes it possible to run a script in chunks and afterwards knit it into an html or PDF file and even presentations.
-You can open the .rmd file to run the analysis in chunks by yourself.
+Example analyses were made with [Rmarkdown](http://rmarkdown.rstudio.com/).
+You can open the .rmd file (in vignettes folder) to run the analysis in chunks by yourself.

 To check the example analyses run this code in the terminal:
 `devtools::build_vignettes()`